Iain Forsyth and Jane Pollard: Work as artists and filmmakers

 Begun while at college, their first project together was publishing "Words & Pictures" - an art magazine in a box.
 Published three times per year from May 1994 until November 1997 each issue collected together objects made by 20 different artists into an A5 sized cardboard box, produced in a signed and numbered limited edition of 100 copies.
 A printed booklet was included that contained information on the contributors as well as a specially commissioned preface and introductory text.
 The first issue was launched at the Institute of Contemporary Arts in London, with a preface by Scottish singer/songwriter Momus and an introduction by artist and writer Liam Gillick.
 Artists contributing to the project included Martin Creed, Jeremy Deller, Matthew Higgs, Bob and Roberta Smith, Georgina Starr and David Shrigley.
-Writers for the project included Tracey Emin, Angus Fairhurst, Billy Childish, Jake Chapman, Billy Childish and Joshua Compston.
+Writers for the project included Tracey Emin, Angus Fairhurst, Jake Chapman, Billy Childish and Joshua Compston.
 Forsyth and Pollard ended the project after 10 issues, citing the influence of the British indie band Felt who released ten albums in ten years and then disbanded.

 In 2008 they directed the promo videos for the Nick Cave & The Bad Seeds singles Dig, Lazarus, Dig!!!, "More News From Nowhere" and "Midnight Man".
 They have also worked with Nick Cave & The Bad Seeds on a series of films relating to each of the 14 studio albums produced by the band.
 Collectively titled "Do you love me like I love you" each film will feature on a DVD accompanying the album it relates to as part of the remastered Collector's Editions released by Mute Records throughout 2009.
 Continuing their association with Nick Cave, the duo produced and sound-directed the audiobook for his novel The Death of Bunny Munro, working with the acoustics department at Arup to produce a spatialized binaural mix which creates a 3D effect when played on headphones.
 It was published by Canongate Books in September 2009.

 Occasionally directing music videos for other artists, they have also worked with The Veils, Fanfarlo, Tindersticks, Scott Walker and Gil Scott-Heron.

 In 2009 they were commissioned by the British Film Institute to produce a new work for the BFI Gallery (the contemporary art space at BFI Southbank) called "Radio Mania: An Abandoned Work" a multi-screen 3D video installation featuring Kevin Eldon, Caroline Catz, Terrence Hardiman and Fenella Fielding with Martians played by Ben Crompton, Iain Lee and Ben Moor.
 The project was curated by Elisabetta Fabrizi, who invited the artists to access the BFI National Archive of film and television, the largest of its kind in the world, to create a new commission.